Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 5 - Caves and Cabals.md

 - They see a large room carved into the stone on the far side of the room
 - Selene yells to one of her guards to start the ritual
 - Thick drapes that now hang open separate the spaces, and beyond them they can peek at a young girl of about 15, grinding down flowers and herbs and sprinkling them into a huge crack in the floor where yellow vapor rises up from the ground.
-- As she grinds and sprinkles, she sings a hymn to apollo asking for a true prophecy
+- As the Oracle grinds and sprinkles, she sings a hymn to apollo asking for a prophecy
 - While they wait, Selene asks them why are they here
 	- You know, I am a daughter of Artemis.
-She forced my coward of a mother to abandon me, but my mother couldn't even do that, and left me to some farmers.
+	- She forced my coward of a mother to abandon me, but my mother couldn't even do that, and left me to some farmers.
-	- I grew up poor, knowing I had real parents but both of them were too scared to woman up and raise me
+	- I grew up poor, knowing I had real parents, strong parents but both of them were too scared to woman up and raise me
-	- The only thing I knew was rage at Olympus, until I met someone who showed me the way
+	- The only thing I knew was rage at Olympus, impotent rage
+	- Until I met Aphelios
 	- Amara, Thalassios and Orphea have known nothing but suffering, and the Olympians did nothing for them
 	- So why serve the Olympians?
 	- What if they could be kings in their own realms, make their own decisions about their fate instead of waiting for some Oracle to decide how their story ends